 |Posted By:||Kay Patterson|

 My goal and desire in life is to find the resting place of Robert Paterson who was born in Scotland in 1825 according to 1851 Bentinck Twp., Grey County, Ontario West, Canada census records where he was living north of Durham Road.
 He was living with whom I believe to be his father, James, and his younger brother, William.
-Robert may have been the son of James and Margaret Osborn Patterson.
-A cousin in England believes that this Patterson family may have come from Balquhidder, Perthshire, Scotland.
-I have no verification of this being accurate, however.
-I would appreciate any information on Robert's ancestors from Scotland if someone can help me.
+I have no proof, but I believe his parents to be James Paterson and Margaret Osborn.
+Both of their sons, Robert and William, were born in Scotland.

 In 1861, I found a census record of Saugeen/Port Elgin, Bruce County, Ontario West, Canada of Robert Paterson who was living with his mother, Margaret, his brother, William and his wife Margaret (who was a Kellenbeck and there were Kellenbecks living on Durham Road near the Patersons in 1851) and five of their six children - William was born in 1854(who is my husband's great-great grandfather) and he married Charlotte Anna Lane in Schuyler County, Illinois where they lived for many years before moving to Douglas, WY; Anna D. who married William F. Bailey in Iowa and later moved to Omaha, Douglas County, NE (Anna had been adopted by William & Sophie Butcher in Knox County, IL); James who I know nothing about; John Osborn Paterson who married Adelia May Lang in Schuyler County IL and later lived and died in Dexter, Cowely County, KS; and Margaret who married Seth H. Clay in Knox County, IL and then lived in Omaha, NE.
 Elizabeth was born after the census.
 She married Frank Wetmore and lived in Adair, Iowa.
 Margaret and Seth had three children who lived that I know about - Hattie M., James Earl and Roger Williams Clay.
 Margaret was adopted by a Williams family when her father gave her away in Knox County, IL so I'm sure Roger's middle name is in honor of her adopted family.
 Margaret is buried in Omaha, NE.
 Hattie married Erastus Barlow Elliott in Rock County, NE and she died and is buried in Long Pine, NE.
 She had one son that I know about, Eugene Allen Elliott, who died in 1994 in Grand Island, NE.
 He was married to Bernice Litz and they had a daughter named Andrea Elliott.
 Roger married Esther Nettie Dunham.
 He had a daughter named Rogerina Wilhelmina Clay and I have had contact with her granddaughter but have not received any information from her.
 It comforts me to know that even though the family was broken up, the girls knew each other.
 I don't know if they knew their brothers, however.